-Because she was not absent from Australia for more than 6 months in the year before 30 June 2016, her 2016–17 land tax assessment will stay the same.
-However, she will be assessed as an absentee from 30 June 2017 until she notifies us that has returned to live in Australia.
+Samantha will be assessed as an absentee from 30 June 2019 until she notifies us that she has returned to live in Australia.

 The Office of State Revenue (OSR) calculates land tax using annual land valuations issued by the Department of Natural Resources, Mines and Energy (DNRME).